Rockvole/rockvole_replicator_todo/README.md

-## Database Replication Library Demo Application.
+## Database Replication Library Demonstration Application.

 The purpose of this app is to show the basics of how you may use the [rockvole_db_replicator](https://github.com/Rockvole/rockvole_db_replicator) library.